Manta-Network/docs/docs/calamari/crowdloan.md

 ## What is a Crowdloan ?

 Kusama is a network of blockchains that share consensus mechanisms for security and interoperability.
+Kusama allows teams to raise money for auctions through crowdloans from the community.
 Blockchains on the Kusama network are called parachains, and teams can win a spot for their blockchain by bidding in a parachain slot auction.
-Kusama allows teams to raise money for auctions through crowdloans from the community.

-In a crowdloan, community contributers will lock up their own KSM or DOT until the end of a lease so a parachain team can bootstrap their parachain auction.
-(KSM are used for Kusama slots, and DOT for Polkadot slots).
-Teams can reward their contributors however they see fit, and can structure their crowdloan in various ways, hosting it either natively on Kusama (Polkadot) or on a 3rd-party platform.
+In a crowdloan, community contributors will lock up their own KSM or DOT until the end of a lease so a parachain team can bootstrap their parachain auction.
+(KSM are used for Kusama slots and DOT for Polkadot slots).
+Teams can reward their contributors however they see fit and structure their crowdloan in various ways, hosting it natively on Kusama (Polkadot) or a 3rd-party platform.

 ## Details about Calamari Crowdloan

 Calamari Network intends to begin its Parachain Loan Offering in conjunction with the start of the sixth Kusama parachain auction.
-The exact date marking the commencement of the sixth auction is unclear at the time of writing; the fifth auction is finishing up now, and will end on Friday, July 23, 2021.
+The exact date marking the commencement of the sixth auction is unclear at the time of writing; the fifth auction is finishing up now and will end on Friday, July 23, 2021.
 After that auction completes, there will be a review period before beginning the second batch of auctions (auctions 6 through 10).
 At the moment, the duration of the review period is unclear.

-Anyone who participates in our Calamari PLO will be rewarded with $KMA, Calamari’s native token.
+Anyone who participates in our Calamari PLO will be rewarded with $KMA, Calamari's native token.
 Contributors will receive 10,000 KMAs per 1 KSM contributed.
-The fixed ratio guarantees that rewards for KSM contributors won’t change with the amount of KSM Calamari raised.
-This makes it fair for all participants, regardless of the when they enter.
-Also we are offering early bonuses to the first 1,000 contributors on our crowdloan.
-For more infomation, please read: [The Calamari Crowdloan on Kusama](https://mantanetwork.medium.com/the-calamari-crowdloan-on-kusama-74a3cb2a2a4b).
+The fixed ratio guarantees that rewards for KSM contributors won't change with the amount of KSM Calamari raised.
+This makes it fair for all participants, regardless of when they enter.
+Also, we are offering early bonuses to the first 1,000 contributors on our crowdloan.
+For more information, please read: [The Calamari Crowdloan on Kusama](https://mantanetwork.medium.com/the-calamari-crowdloan-on-kusama-74a3cb2a2a4b).

-## How to join the Calamari Crowdloan ?
+## How to join the Calamari Crowdloan?

 ### **Install polkadot.js/extension.**

-Using the polkadot.js/extension you can login into our crowdloan system easily.
+You are using the polkadot.js/extension.
+You can log in to our crowdloan system easily.
 If you haven't already installed it, go to https://polkadot.js.org/extension/ and add the extension to your browser, and then add an account to the extension.

 You will see your accounts show up like this: ![PJS-EX](crowdloan.assets/PJS-EX.png)